danielwo/danielwo.github.io/bio.md

 ---

 <img src="/assets/images/me.jpg" width="240"/>
-Let's begin with my name: Daniel Wood.
+**Hello!** My name is Daniel Wood.
 I earned my Ph.D. in mathematics from the University of Texas at Arlington in 2015.
 As a graduate student I studied structure preserving numerical methods for solving dynamical systems and the analysis of disease transmission models in the context of mathematical epidemiology.